JBrosDevelopment/Norma/README.md

 }
 ```

 Now that we have defined a token and a line, we can create a `Tokenizer` method.
-It will take the code `string` as an input and output `Line[]`.
+It will take the code `string` as an input and output as a list of lines.

 ```csharp
 // lexer.cs
 public class Lexer